-- Continue our engagement in the EU projects GDI, EUCAIM, Bigpicture, and the new projects GoE and TEHDAS2. - Engage in the new EU projects ELIXIR-STEERS, EOSC-ENTRUST and ERDERA. - Continue hosting the Swedish node in FEGA and 1+MG. - In GDI, co-organise the third technical workshop in Brno in September 2024.
+- Continue our engagement in the EU projects GDI, EUCAIM, Bigpicture, GoE, TEHDAS2, ELIXIR-STEERS, EOSC-ENTRUST and ERDERA. - Engage in the new EU project CANDLE. - Continue hosting FEGA-SE and plan for hosting 1+MG-SE. - In GDI, co-organise the fourth technical workshop in Paris in October 2025 together with the French partner.